Hadia-Safdar/Ecommerce-sales-dashboard/README.md

 - **Excel / CSV Data Source**
 - Custom color theme and slicers for interactivity

-## ▶️ How to Use
+## How to Use
-1. Download all files
+1. Download the file
 2. Open `.pbix` file in Power BI Desktop
 3. Explore the visuals and filters